Arielhh/ESP32-Radio-Internet-With-TouchScreen-Display/README.md

 ![image](https://github.com/Arielhh/ESP32-Radio-Internet/assets/4849568/d405b0ce-b7a1-45ff-980c-08a1a25e7c60)

-Just solder it like that and connect it to the speaker:
+Just solder it like that and connect it to the speaker (the pins are already aligned with the DAC pins):

 ![image](https://github.com/Arielhh/ESP32-Radio-Internet/assets/4849568/c8c65006-bf70-4d20-8956-596c9431f0fc)